ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 containing information such as name, address, date of birth, and sometimes even social security number, and the restrictions on access to such data has been a barrier to developing and testing new methods and software for PRL.
-By simulating realistic, but synthetic, data which includes these attributes, we can make PRL research and development easier for ourselves and others.
+By simulating realistic, but simulated, data which includes these attributes, we can make PRL research and development easier for ourselves and others.